 How It Works

-- A facility or group contracts with HASC for the investigative services of a Los Angeles County Deputy Public Conservator (DPC) dedicated exclusively to CAN participants.
+- A facility or group contracts with HASC for the investigative services of a Los Angeles County Deputy Public Conservator (DPC) dedicated to CAN participants.

 - Using the assessment and referral guidelines stipulated in the contract, the facility identifies potential CAN eligibles and refers them to the DPC.

 - The DPC responds to the referral within three working days and determines if a conservator is needed by the eighth day.
 Within 11 working days, the DPC recommends the patients for permanent or temporary conservatorship, as needed.
 (If the latter, the court mandates five additional calendar days for notifying the patient’s family.)

 CAN participants who are granted temporary conservatorship can be safeguarded in an average of 25 working days.
 A non-CAN participant without family or friends will wait more than 65 days for conservatorship evaluation.

 - $997 per patient referral to the Office of the Public Guardian